externpro/externpro/cmake/cpack/README.md

-# CommonLibraries/cmake
+# cmake/xpcpack

-common cmake for CommonLibraries and projects that use it as a submodule
+common cpack for projects that include xpcpack

 ## Table of Contents
 - [Developing Packages](#developing-packages)